 Variations in LLCR definition

 For example it is not uncommon to find the balance of the project’s cash account, or the debt service reserve account (DSRA) added to the numerator or netted from the numerator.
-Extreme caution needs to be applied when assessing the economics of a project where the LLCR is supported with cash account balances.
+Extreme caution needs to be applied when assessing the economics of a project where the LLCR is supported with such cash account balances.

 Screenshot 1: Example calculation of LLCR in a financial model